5 Different Types of Cockroaches in Massachusetts

 They feed on both plant matter and dead animals.
 Therefore, meats, carbohydrates, sugars, and fatty foods pique this particular Cockroach’s interest.

-Unfortunately, if they can’t locate any food, they could resort to eating other things around the house, like toothpaste, glue, or soap.
-So they will break into homes, flats, restaurants, hotels, and other establishments.
+Unfortunately, if they can’t locate any food, they could eat other things around the house, like toothpaste, glue, or soap.
+So, they will break into homes, flats, restaurants, hotels, and other establishments.

 This species of Cockroach stays hidden and occupies tight spaces during the day, such as around refrigerators, stoves, sinks, and walls.
 Therefore, it is difficult to tell if you have a problem with cockroaches.